 The future of continuous learning

-With over 85% of jobs in 2030 yet to exist according to a recent study by DELL, it might seem incumbent upon today’s employees to reconsider their approach to learning.
+With over 85% of jobs in 2030 yet to exist according to a 2017 study by DELL, it might seem incumbent upon today’s employees to reconsider their approach to learning.
 The ILO found that jobs most likely to be outsourced include those “with a high routine content”.
 For Kaplan, artificial intelligence is both a blessing and a curse:

 People working in certain sectors will lose out to automation in coming years, which will require them to upskill or change roles.
 However, artificial intelligence is also disrupting ways of learning.
 But in the educational sector, artificial intelligence and new tech solutions are offering learning approaches and environments that can be adapted to every learner, regardless of their budget, prior experience, location or family situation.